J-Douglas/J-Douglas/README.md

 ## Experience & Interests

-I have worked as an SWE at Blackberry, as a machine learning software developer at Geminare, and as software developer in the FUS Lab at Sunnybrook Hospital.
+I have worked as an SWE at BlackBerry, as a machine learning software developer at Geminare, and as software developer in the FUS Lab at Sunnybrook Hospital.

 I am a Workshop Lead for the Waterloo Data Science Club.
 I have designed and presented workshops on neural networks, computer vision, and clustering.